withastro/contribute.docs.astro.build/src/content/docs/guides/new-feature-docs.md

 All content for the English Configuration Reference page in docs is written in JSDoc in this file: https://github.com/withastro/astro/blob/main/packages/astro/src/%40types/astro.ts

-English `README.md` files for all official Astro integrations to create the integration guides are found within each individual package here: https://github.com/withastro/astro/tree/main/packages/integrations

 A full list of all the English error messages is found here: https://github.com/withastro/astro/blob/main/packages/astro/src/core/errors/errors-data.ts

 All other content, including all non-English lanaguage content, is found within the Astro docs repo itself: https://github.com/withastro/docs